Our Leadership Circle

-At MESA, Katie handles our outreach and engagement for the Online Social Learning Platform where she is also an educator for the Certificate in Applied Agroecology.
-She is currently helping develop our newest innovative course, “Building Climate Resilience”.
 When she is not at MESA, Katie farms at Singing Frogs Farm in Sebastopol, CA, growing food and sequestering carbon!

 Jacqueline has volunteered with MESA for over a year, helping with anything from data entry to communications and graphic design.
 She is an Environmental Scientist and an aspiring graphic designer.
 Having recently moved to the Berkeley from Canada she can be found out and about exploring the Bay area by foot and by bike.